aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | livenessProbe   | dict           | omitted          | Periodic probe of container liveness.
 Container will be restarted if the probe fails.                                                                                                                               |
 | readinessProbe  | dict           | omitted          | Periodic probe of container service readiness.
 Container will be removed from service endpoints if the probe fails.                                                                                                 |

-> [!NOTE]
+> [!TIP]
 >
-> You can use all of the above values to configure a container.
-This is true for initContainers, too.
+> You can use all of the above values to configure initContainers, too.

 ### Images
 When setting values for a container `image`, provide them using the following input schema: